Keynote Speaker – Tasmin Little CBE

 Val Howe – Coats4Kids

 Other districts can really make a difference.
-Val is looking forward to sharing the journey with you and showing you how you can be involved, one simple act of kindness can make a world of difference to a child’s life and future prospects it really is amazing.
+Val is looking forward to sharing the journey with you and showing you how you can be involved.
+One simple act of kindness can make a world of difference to a child’s life and future prospects.
+It really is amazing.

 About Coats4Kids

-Coats4Kids is now in its third year, the aim is to provide a brand-new warm winter coat to primary aged children whose family are not able to provide one, at the start of the Autumn term.
-We have noticed that children who are given “Charity Box” coats by schools are often bullied or teased, the playground can be a terrible place if you are already vulnerable.
-Children from impoverished families are often withdrawn, lack confidence and have low self-esteem, if you are cold and sometimes hungry its impossible to achieve your best learning.
+Coats4Kids is now in its third year.
+The aim is to provide a brand-new warm winter coat to primary aged children whose family are not able to provide one, at the start of the Autumn term.
+We have noticed that children who are given “Charity Box” coats by schools are often bullied or teased.
+The playground can be a terrible place if you are already vulnerable.
+Children from impoverished families are often withdrawn, lack confidence and have low self-esteem.
+If you are cold and sometimes hungry its impossible to achieve your best learning.
 Schools have the funding to run breakfast clubs to feed these children, but rarely if ever, have enough funding for the one thing these children would really love.
 A brand-new warm winter coat just like their peers.
 We hear daily from schools who write saying “the children walk a little taller and are so excited to show off their new coats”.
 Most of these children have probably NEVER owned something brand new in their entire lives.
 This one small thing can affect their learning outcomes and ultimately their earning potential as adults.
 Please stop for a moment and think how you feel putting on your new winter coat and stepping into the cold.
 Have you ever considered that before?